m3kan1cal/serverless-awsapi/README.md

 ## Use-Cases

-- API for a Web apps
+- API for a Web app
-- API for a Mobile apps
+- API for a Mobile app
 - API for IoT apps
-- API for system-to-system interfaces
+- API for system-to-system interactions

 ## Setup Serverless